Baseband-processor/Air-Legacy/README.md

 **SPECIAL THANKS**

-A great thanks to *Andreas Hadjiprocopis* (aka *Bliako*), probably the best collaborator I ever had, without him the biggest part related to the C code would be broken.
+A great thanks to *Andreas Hadjiprocopis* (aka *Bliako*), probably the best collaborator I ever had, without him, the biggest part related to the C code won't work.

 **other thanks**
-* perlmonks community, especially syphilis  for his initial help
+* perlmonks community, especially *syphilis*  for his initial help
 * *Mike Kershaw* (aka Dragorn), the main developer of Lorcon2, who explained some obscure part of his code
 * *GomoR*, the old author, who never replied to my emails even when I sent the 10.5 Air::Lorcon2 version